 Value Dynamics Index (VDI) Methodology

-The Value Dynamics Index (VDI) is a proprietary metric developed by The Luxury Playbook Analysts to measure the investment-grade performance of key watch collections.
-VDI uses five equally weighted factors, each normalized on a 0-1 scale (where 1 = exceptional performance):
+The Value Dynamics Index is a proprietary metric developed by The Luxury Playbook Analysts to measure the investment-grade performance of key watch collections.
+VDI uses five equally weighted factors, each normalized on a 0 to 1 scale where 1 signals exceptional performance.

 Liquidity – Market availability and selling velocity